-The Graduate Entry Medical School Admissions System (GEMSAS) provides a centralized application system for graduates seeking entry into Australian medical and dental schools' graduate-entry programs, making it easier to apply to multiple universities at once.
+The Graduate Entry Medical School Admissions System (GEMSAS) provides a centralised application system for graduates seeking entry into Australian medical and dental schools' graduate-entry programs, making it easier to apply to multiple universities at once.

 GEMSAS facilitates applications to graduate-entry medical and dentistry programs, requiring applicants to have completed or be in their final year of a bachelor's degree.
 Applications typically open in early May and close by the end of May each year, though specific dates may vary.
 Through the GEMSAS online portal, students can apply directly to participating universities, simplifying the process of pursuing postgraduate studies in medicine or dentistry.